Online raffle scams (and how to avoid them)

 It depends on where you live, but most online raffles need a license to operate.
 If you suspect a raffle is fake, check out the raffle license number.
 On Rafflebox raffle pages, you’ll always find the license number under the ticket prices on the right-hand side or under the “Rules” tab.

 If a charity is hosting a fundraiser, you best believe they’re using all their digital real estate to promote it.
-Check the organization’s name then do a quick Google search – if the raffle is legit, they’ll be sharing it on their website and their social media platforms.
+Check the organization’s name then do a quick Google search – if the raffle is legit, they’ll be sharing it on their website and/or social media platforms.

 Organizers need a clear set of rules for their 50/50s, prize draws, or other raffles – and these rules must be laid out for ticket buyers.
 If no rules and regulations are listed on the page where you buy a ticket, there’s a chance the raffle is a scam.